O’Keefe Video: Anti-Trump Group Denies Planning To Disrupt The ‘Deploraball’ With Stink Bombs

 In 2010, the conservative filmmaker pleaded guilty to a misdemeanor for a failed stunt at ex-U.S. Senator Mary Landrieu’s office in New Orleans.

 “Just to be clear, we don’t have a problem with people protesting peacefully or voicing their First Amendment rights; that’s protected by the Constitution.
 But in this case, #DisruptJ20 says openly that their plan is to shut down the inauguration.
-The question is: Where do these people draw the line,” James O’Keefe says on the new video.
+The question is: Where do these people draw the line?,” James O’Keefe wonders on the new video.

+OK, we have more evidence tomorrow; showing #DisruptJ20 wasn’t just playing along.
+Plus, a second video of violence planning.
+FBI alerted. https://t.co/Syq6cYdezD

 [Featured Image by Bill Haber/AP Images]